You need the practice of mindfulness to bring your mind back to the body and establish yourself in the moment…

 Mindfulness helps you go home to the present.
 And every time you go there and recognize a condition of happiness that you have, happiness comes.

-It comes from Essentialism: The Disciplined Pursuit of Less.
 The short section talks about becoming more aware of how certain events can preoccupy your mind and letting go to be in the moment.
 The work/life balance is the main focus of it, which is difficult for me to relate to since I have no clear separation between the two (I work from home, not in an environment outside of the house.)
 Working on that separation between the negative events in one area not effecting the other area, made me realize that I needed something more.
-Not neccessarily a vacation, but some kind of break.
+Not necessarily a vacation, but some kind of break.

 I thought about trying to find a place to escape through AirBnB.
 There were quite a variety of places to choose from that were secluded or in a town I had only driven through.
 Many of them were quite appealing, but time was a factor as well.
 Do I want to be sitting in a car for three or more hours to reach my destination?
 Instead, I turned my interest to a place more local, that I had been to before, and that just happened to send me an email announcing a great deal for locals.